pebbleit/puppet-macdefaults/README.md

-# OS X Defaults module for Puppet
+# macOS Defaults module for Puppet

 ## Note of potential disaster